coderkarthiko/dl2/README.md

 ### dl
 dl is a small library I made to understand how neural networks and gradient descent optimizers work.
 I have benchmarked momentum, Adam and RMSprop on MNIST and used dl for simple problems like modelling logic gates.
-Libraries like TensorFlow and Pytorch abstract many nitty-gritty details of training neural nets which I didn't like very much.
-I wanted to see what's going on under the hood.